-Excavations for the depressed corridor, or for shallow spread footings will encounter between about 1.5 m to 2.2 m of variable fill materials overlying a glacial till deposit that varies in composition from silt and sand to clayey silt and sand.
+Excavations for a depressed corridor, or for shallow spread footings will encounter between about 1.5 m to 2.2 m of variable fill materials overlying a deposit of firm to very stiff silty clay, underlain by a deposit of silty sand to gravely silty sand at depths between about 4.1 m and 5.6 m below ground surface.

-Measured groundwater elevations in the monitoring well installed in Borehole GO-2 and screened within the silt and sand, at about 10.7 to 12.8 m below ground surface, indicated a groundwater surface at about Elevation 200.5 m, about 7 m above the assumed grade of Kennedy Road for the underpass alternative.
+Measured groundwater elevations in the monitoring well installed in Borehole CNR-202B which was screened within the gravelly silty sand deposit, at about 5.5 to 7.6 m below ground surface, indicated a groundwater surface at about Elevation 170.6 m, about 3 m above the assumed grade of Kennedy Road for the underpass alternative and about 1 m below the assumed grade for the hybrid alternative.
 Accordingly, the most significant issue for this site if the underpass alternative is selected for Detailed Design will be short-term and long-term management of groundwater pressures and flow rates to permit construction of foundations on undisturbed conditions and control potential hydraulic uplift pressures on the underside of pavements.
 During construction, groundwater levels will need to be managed to allow for construction.
 For long-term conditions management of groundwater pressure and flow will also be required.